-DAVID FROST WON FIVE GRAMMY AWARDS FOR PRODUCER OF THE YEAR, Classical, in 2005 for his work on the following Milken Archive albums: Dave Brubeck, Bruce Adolphe, Genesis Suite, Jewish Operas Volume 1 and Yehudi Wyner.
+DAVID FROST WON THE 2004 GRAMMY AWARD FOR PRODUCER OF THE YEAR, Classical, for his work on the following Milken Archive albums: Dave Brubeck, Bruce Adolphe, Genesis Suite, Jewish Operas Volume 1 and Yehudi Wyner.

 Milken Archive: What was it like to win the Grammy?